hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `virtual_network_id` - (Optional) The ID of a Virtual Network where this Databricks Cluster should be created.
 Changing this forces a new resource to be created.

-~> **NOTE** Databricks requires that a network security group is associated with public and private subnets when `virtual_network_id` is set.
-Also, both public and private subnets must be delegated to `Microsoft.Databricks/workspaces`.
+~> **NOTE** Databricks requires that a network security group is associated with the `public` and `private` subnets when a `virtual_network_id` has been defined.
+Both `public` and `private` subnets must be delegated to `Microsoft.Databricks/workspaces`.
+For more information about subnet delegation see the [product documentation](https://docs.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview).

----

-A `provider_authorization` block supports the following:

-* `principal_id` - (Required) The provider's principal UUID.
-This is the identity that the provider will use to call ARM to manage the workspace resources.
-Changing this forces a new resource to be created.

-* `role_definition_id` - (Required) The provider's role definition UUID.
-This role will define all the permissions that the provider must have on the workspace's container resource group.
-This role definition cannot have permission to delete the resource group.
-Changing this forces a new resource to be created.

 ## Attributes Reference